theHamsta/pyconrad/README.md

 pyconrad.start_reconstruction_pipeline_gui() # if you want to start CONRAD's reconstruction filter pipeline
 ```

-Or you can run CONRAD Reconstrucion Pipeline from command line:
+Or you can run CONRAD Reconstruction Pipeline from command line:
 ```bash
 conrad
 # or: conrad_imagej